DSIN-INSA-Strasbourg/Hermes-doc/content/development/_index.md

 ## Coding style

-Before submitting a pull request to merge some code in Hermes, you should ensure that :
+Before submitting a pull request to merge some code in Hermes, you should ensure that:

 - it has been formatted with [black](https://github.com/psf/black)
 - it provides [docstrings](https://peps.python.org/pep-0257/) and [type hints](https://peps.python.org/pep-0484/)